demisto/content/Integrations/MicrosoftGraphListener/MicrosoftGraphLIstener_description.md

-  To allow us access to Microsoft Graph Mail, an admin has to approve our app using an admin consent flow, by clicking on the following [link](http://localhost:3000/ms-graph-mail-listener).
+  To allow us access to Microsoft Graph Mail, you will need to approve our app, by clicking on the following [link](https://oproxy.demisto.ninja/ms-graph-mail-listener).
-  After authorizing the Demisto app, you will get an ID, Token, and Key, which should be inserted in the integration instance configuration's corresponding fields.
+  After authorizing the Demisto app, you will get an ID, Refresh Token, and Key, which should be inserted in the integration instance configuration's corresponding fields.
-  CHANGE THE DESCRIPTION AND THE URL ADDRESS.....